Justin Rogers (linebacker)

-Justin Rogers (born August 31, 1983 in Penngrove, California) is a former American football linebacker in the National Football League for the New England Patriots, Dallas Cowboys and Kansas City Chiefs.
+Justin Rogers (born August 31, 1983) is an American former professional football linebacker who played in the National Football League (NFL).
+He was selected in the sixth round of the 2007 NFL draft, and was a member of the New England Patriots, Dallas Cowboys, and Kansas City Chiefs.
 He played college football at Southern Methodist University.

-Early years
+Early life

 Rogers grew up in Commerce, Texas and attended Commerce High School.
 He was a two-time All-district selection.
 He contributed to the team winning the 3A state championship in 1999 and 2001.

 He also practiced baseball, basketball and track.
 He was an All-district selection in baseball as a senior.

 College career

 Rogers accepted a football scholarship from Southern Methodist University.
 As a redshirt freshman, he appeared in all 12 games (2 starts) as a backup defensive end, making 34 tackles.

 As a sophomore, he started 9 games at defensive end, registering 27 tackles (5.5 for loss) and tying the team lead with 2.5 sacks.

 As a junior, he led the conference in sacks (7) and ranked in the top 10 in tackles-for-loss and forced fumbles.
 He posted 64 tackles (10.5 for loss) and 3 forced fumbles.

 His senior season was cut short with a neck injury, but he still was able to lead the team with 9.5 sacks.
 He also had 59 tackles (15 for loss).

-Rogers finished his college career after starting 33 out of 43 games, while recording 184 tackles (32 for loss), 19.5 sacks (second in school history), 5 forced fumbles and one blocked kick.
+Rogers finished his college career after starting 33 out of 43 games, while recording 184 tackles (32 for loss), 19.5 sacks (second in school history), 5 forced fumbles, and one blocked kick.

-Pre-Draft

-At his Pro Day, Rogers measured in at 6'3" 252 pounds.
-He ran a 4.76 40 yard dash (1.58 10 yard split) with a 4.28 20 yard shuttle and 7.32 3 cone time.
-He had a vertical jump of 34" and a broad jump of 9'9" and bench pressed 225 pounds 19 times.

 Professional career

 New England Patriots

-Rogers was selected by the New England Patriots in the sixth round (180th overall) of the 2007 NFL Draft, with the intention of converting him into an outside linebacker.
+Rogers was selected by the New England Patriots in the sixth round (180th overall) of the 2007 NFL draft, with the intention of converting him into an outside linebacker.
 He became the first Mustang drafted by an NFL team since Kevin Garrett in 2003.
 He was waived by the Patriots during final cuts on September 1.